StarLegacy/StarLegacy.Wiki/Old Guide.md

 > To turn right, drop the controller (default key `Q`).
 > To turn left, switch it to your offhand (default key `F`).

-#### Tips
+### Tips
 * If there's a block in the way of your ship, you can't go that way.
 * Stained glass blocks act as "hangar doors".
 You can fly ships through them, and they reappear when it exits them.
 * Remember to click on your name on the map again after switching worlds
 * To unpilot your ship, do `/release` or right click the computer.
 * To protect your ship, lock it!

-### Shooting
-After learning how to pilot your ship you must now learn how to use it in combat.
-To shoot heavy weapons such as heavy lasers and torpedoes double right click.
-There is a cool down on these weapons so you will have to wait until they are reloaded so use them wisely.
-For weapons such as cannons and pulses normal left click will fire them.
-Depending on how much energy your ship has and the amount of these weapons you have it'll dictate the cool down for pulses and cannons.

-### What Next
+## What Next
 Now that you know the basics of flying a ship, there are a number of things you can do.
 You can pick a rank track (/ranktrack) (though you should wait till you can handle pirates), you can make money (which is used to rank up if you are a colonist!), you can bake cake, you can build a ship, you can make a claim or start a settlement, you can JOIN a settlement or nation, and you can go check out the creative server!

 Picking a rank track is important but you shouldn't do it just yet, as pirates can kill you for points if you do.

 There are several ways to make money.
-You can trade with other players, ship cargo between the stations (see [https://www.starlegacy.enjin.com/wiki/m/44193093/page/Cargo_Trading here]), or you can sell items to the importer.
+You can trade with other players, ship cargo between the stations (see [ here](https://www.starlegacy.enjin.com/wiki/m/44193093/page/Cargo_Trading)), or you can sell items to the importer.
 To see how much an item sells for, use /value.
 The importer comes in two forms: An NPC named after the system (e.g. "Sobrii Importer") or the importer chest (available in some areas of eco stations).

 If you want to make trade deals with other players, you can join our Discord server and communicate with the hundreds of other players on the server!
 Invite link: https://discord.gg/RdRCVkM